thjbdvlt/retrolire/README.md

 ## configuration

 The configuration file is [./config.h](./config.h).
-The software needs to be recompiled (`make && make install`) for any value to be changed.
+The software needs to be recompiled (`make && make install`) so the changes can be effective.

 ## completion (bash)